maituananh511/Chart-Question-Answering-System-for-Document-Image-Analysis/README.md

-# ChartQA Pipeline — Intelligent Chart Question Answering System
+# ChartVQA Pipeline — Intelligent Chart Question Answering System

 ChartVQA is an intelligent chart question-answering system designed to help users understand information presented in charts and graphs.
 The project combines computer vision, optical character recognition, and vision-language models to analyze an uploaded chart and answer questions about its content in Vietnamese or English.